nightbox69/Speedruns/Games/Final-Fantasy-X/Notes/Nemesis.md

   * Any% means that you will follow strategies stated on the <a href="https://goo.gl/nFdPyN">Any% Notes</a> by <a href="https://www.twitch.tv/flobberworm4">Flobberworm4</a> while following these other rules (Don't forget to split on the bosses).
     * **Never** pick up HP Nodes on Tidus.
 Leave him at **520 Health**.
     * Pick up all **Accuracy Nodes** scattered in Tidus's Any% Sphere Grid Menu.
-  * Use Tidus to Cap
+  * Use Tidus to Capture most of the Monsters.
+The Kill Count stacks to the Karma and will increase damage dealt to Tidus.

 ## Sinspawn Ammes - Guadosalam